 The Trust operates a Smoke Free Policy.
 Smoking and the use of e-cigarettes are not allowed anywhere in our hospitals or grounds, including car parks.

-You’re more likely to stop smoking with the right support.
-Find out more by searching ‘NHS Smoke Free’ where you can download your own personal quit plan or search ‘One You’ on your app store.
+You are more likely to stop smoking with the right support.
+Find out more by searching ‘NHS Smoke Free’ where you can download your own personal quit plan.

 We are a ‘Breastfeeding Friendly’ Trust, holders of the first UNICEF Baby Friendly Initiative Gold Standard accreditation.
 We support the ‘Breastfeeding Friendly Places’ campaign which is an important element of the UNICEF ‘Baby Friendly Initiative’.
 You are welcome to breastfeed in any area of our hospitals.